h2tc-roboticsx/H2TC/README.md

 Our recording framework employs three [ZED](https://www.stereolabs.com/zed-2/) stereo cameras, one [Prophesee](https://www.prophesee.ai/) event camera, [StretchSense](https://stretchsense.com/) MoCap Pro (SMP) Gloves, Optitrack(https://optitrack.com/) and other streaming sensors.
 Therefore, their SDK tools need to be installed to record and process the dataset.

-#### ZED and Metavision (Event camera) SDK
+#### ZED and Metavision SDK

-Next, you need to install [ZED SDK](https://www.stereolabs.com/docs/installation/) (3.7.6) and [Metavision SDK](https://docs.prophesee.ai/2.3.0/installation/linux.html) (2.3.0) following the official guidance, so as to use the ZED stereo camemra and Prophesee event camera to record and process the data respectively.
+You need to install [ZED SDK](https://www.stereolabs.com/docs/installation/) (3.7.6) and [Metavision SDK](https://docs.prophesee.ai/2.3.0/installation/linux.html) (2.3.0) following the official guidance, so as to use the ZED stereo camera and the Prophesee event camera to record and process the data respectively.

-For user's convenience of installing the older version (3.7.6) of ZED SDK, we copied one from the official repository and saved it in [`./dev/ZED_SDK_Installer`](https://github.com/lipengroboticsx/H2TC_code).
-All you need is to download the SDK installer, run it and select the modules you want following the [guide](https://www.stereolabs.com/docs/installation/).
+For user convenience of installing the specific version (3.7.6) of ZED SDK, we fetch the installer from the official repository and save it in [`./dev/ZED_SDK_Installer`](https://github.com/lipengroboticsx/H2TC_code).
+All you need is to download the SDK installer, run it and select the modules you prefer following the official [guides](https://www.stereolabs.com/docs/installation/).

 Metavision SDK is not packaged in an installer way, so you will have to follow the official [guide](https://docs.prophesee.ai/2.3.0/installation/linux.html) to install it.
 Particularly, Metavision SDK provides multiple optional  modules.
 Our code uses only the functionality from the `metavision-essentials`, but you are free to install other optional modules or not.